Links to banks, stocks, exchanges…

 Man Candlestick:

 The body is at the top of the price range.
-Body color doesn’t matter.
+The body color doesn’t matter.

 The lower shadow is twice as long as the body.

-The candle has no upper shadow or is very short.
+The candle has no upper shadow or it is very short.

-The longer the lower shadow, the shorter the upper, the larger the body – the greater the potential.
+The longer the lower shadow, the shorter the upper shadow, and the larger the body, the greater the potential.

-Although the color of the body does not matter, the bullish color of the hammer means more bullish potential and the bearish color of the hanging man means more bearish potential.
+Although the color of the body does not matter, a bullish-colored hammer indicates more bullish potential, and a bearish-colored hanging man indicates more bearish potential.

 Features:

-Previous price dynamics characterize the hammer.
+The previous price dynamics characterize the hammer.
 Suppose a candle with a clear bearish sign appears in front of the hammer (for example, a long body without shadows).
-In that case, this is evidence that the bear market is gaining strength, and then you need to wait for confirmation that the bulls are in control of the situation (for example, the next candle with a closing price higher than the closing price of the hammer ).
+In that case, this is evidence that the bear market is gaining strength, and you need to wait for confirmation that the bulls are in control of the situation (for example, the next candle with a closing price higher than the closing price of the hammer).
 It is important to monitor whether the hammer has broken through an important support level!

 Description: